SuperTax/TagUI/src/media/RPA Workshop.md

 > if the script works successfully, you will notice five .png files - congratulations, you have run your first TagUI script!

 **Troubleshooting potential exceptions**
 - For Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (choose vcredist_x86.exe) - this file is required to run the Windows PHP engine packaged with TagUI.
-Some IT policies restrict TagUI from writing to c:\tagui and working properly, in that case please unzip to user desktop folder.
-- For some newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86#issuecomment-372045221). macOS Catalina update has introduced tighter security controls, see solutions for the [PhantomJS](https://github.com/kelaberetiv/TagUI/issues/601) and [Java popups](https://github.com/kelaberetiv/TagUI/issues/598).
+- For some newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86#issuecomment-372045221).
 - For some flavours of Linux (Ubuntu for example), which do not have PHP pre-installed, google how to install PHP accordingly (eg Ubuntu, apt-get install php).
 Most Linux distributions would already come with PHP.
 - For Firefox automation, download an [older version here](https://ftp.mozilla.org/pub/firefox/releases/59.0/) (SlimerJS doesn't work with Firefox v60 onwards).

 Now, you can try the same automation script with Chrome browser by running with chrome option (for Windows enter `tagui samples\1_yahoo chrome`, for macOS/Linux enter `./tagui samples/1_yahoo chrome`).
 The automation will now run in the foreground instead, so you'll be able to see the navigation on Yahoo and DuckDuckGo websites.

->Make sure TagUI's Chrome browser is set to 100% zoom - as TagUI mimics the user mouse-clicks at the (x,y) coordinates of web elements, using a different zoom level will cause clicks to be triggered at wrong locations

 TagUI can also be run from desktop icons, scheduled tasks, or REST API calls.

 <details>
   <summary>
-    Click to show the command line options for TagUI tool and their purposes (eg chrome, headless, report)
+    Click to show the command line options for TagUI tool and their purposes
   </summary>

   Option|Purpose